 To help administrators and department heads monitor and allocate dollars, staff and resources, MediaCare offers detailed, robust reporting on room status, requests made and other fulfillment data.

-Patient Service Requests Can Be Quickly and Easily Filled
+Patient Requests Can Be Quickly and Easily Filled

 Patient Service requests can include discharge support, by automating prescription fulfillment through the hospital pharmacy, or ordering a wheelchair.
 Patients can request to see a chaplain or other spiritual leader, or request to call a family member.
 They can request to use HCI’s Friends and Family Connect App on the Mobile Cart to have a video call with loved ones or request a telemedicine video call with an external clinician.
 Patients can order a meal from their bedside or request a snack.
 If they need a blanket or pillow, they can make these requests using the Service Request app on their interactive patient TV.

-Customization for the Service Request app is endless, and can be developed to fit your facility’s needs and standards, with branding, colors, layouts and on-the-fly editing capabilities for staff.
+Configurations for the HCI Service Request app is endless, and can be tailored to fit your facility’s needs and standards, with branding, colors, layouts and on-the-fly editing capabilities for staff.